Benchmarking of Massively Parallel Phase-Field Codes for Directional Solidification

-Benchmarking under a unified model framework is critical to enable direct, apples-to-apples comparison of accuracy, stability, and computational performance across codes.
+Benchmarking under a unified model framework is critical to enable rigorous, direct (``apples-to-apples'') comparison of accuracy, stability, and computational performance across codes.
 Notably, two major community platforms use different formulations for alloy solidification applications.
-PRISMS-PF adopts the thin-interface formulation, while MOOSE employs the KKS and grand potential models, which differ in thermodynamic treatment.
+PRISMS-PF adopts the thin-interface formulation~\cite{karma2001phase,RN32}, while MOOSE employs the Kim-Kim-Suzuki (KKS)~\cite{RN92} and grand potential models~\cite{RN217}, which differ in thermodynamic treatment.
 These advanced models are not directly comparable due to their different physical assumptions and numerical complexity.
+Moreover, agreement between implementations at experimentally relevant scales cannot be assumed, even if an agreement exists under a different set of conditions.
+For example, a companion NASA study~\cite{NASA_TM_2025} in which MOOSE was compared against PRISMS-PF under identical benchmark conditions showed significantly divergent results, despite both codes showing reasonable agreement on the idealized PFHub 3a.1 benchmark~\cite{wheeler2019pfhub}.
 For benchmarking, it is critical to evaluate codes within a common framework.
-We therefore adopt the one-sided dilute alloy model of Echebarria et al.~\cite{RN32} as the shared reference.
-This model is implemented in PRISMS-PF and has been shown to accurately reproduce experimental observations of dendritic growth under microgravity.
+We therefore adopt the one-sided dilute alloy model of Echebarria et al.~\cite{RN32} as the shared reference, which incorporates an anti-trapping current~\cite{karma2001phase} to eliminate spurious solute trapping and recovers the sharp-interface limit via the matched asymptotic analysis~\cite{RN32,RN171,RN34}.
+This model is implemented in PRISMS-PF and has been shown to accurately reproduce experimental observations of dendritic growth under microgravity~\cite{RN43,RN163}.
 Its assumptions of dilute alloy composition, negligible solid diffusivity, and local equilibrium are satisfied by the DECLIC-DSI-R benchmark system.